minmarg/comer2/README.md

    alignments files for each query profile present in the input file myprofile.pro.

-   "comer" allows for multiple queries in the input file.
+   `comer` allows for multiple queries in the input file.
 In that case, profiles made using makepro or makepro.sh (makepro.cmd) should be stacked one on top of the other.
 It is also possible to search all profiles in one profile database against the profiles of another one: